Shade9378/Lunar_Lander/README.md

    cd lunar_lander
    ```

+## Usage
+Run the main training script to start training the agent:

+`python main_lunar_lander.py`

+The agent will start training, and you'll see progress printed to the console along with scores for each episode.

 ## Acknowledgements
 This project is built with the guide of Machine Learning with Phil youtube channel: https://www.youtube.com/watch?v=SMZfgeHFFcA&t=1269s